bitcraftCoLtd/finite-state-machine/README.md

 This section focuses on the C# runtime, but the same (almost) applies to the other runtime libraries.
 The C++ and JavaScript runtime libraries have a simple sample that demonstrate how they work.
-Specific cases for C++ and JavaScript runtime are described briefly in the annex section at the end of this document.
+Specific cases for C++ and JavaScript runtimes are described briefly in the annex section at the end of this document.

 ### The creation process